Prep School Program

 The United States Air Force Academy Preparatory School, popularly known as the “Prep School,” prepares a diverse group of cadet candidates to succeed and lead at the United States Air Force Academy.

-Unless you are a Regular Airman in the Air Force, there is no direct application process for the Prep School.
+There is no direct application process for the Prep School.
 If you apply to the Academy and are not accepted, you may receive an appointment to the Prep School.
 For more details, see Prep School Admissions.

 Students at the Prep School are addressed as “cadet candidates.”
 Each year, approximately 240 students between 17 and 22 years old begin the program in late July.